conmaol/maglocunus/other/linguistics/Jackndoff1972/functionalStructure.md

 - The noun phrase `the door` is now the grammatical **object** of the verb `opened`.
 - But the material entity denoted by `the door` is still the semantic **theme** of the event denoted by `opened`.

+Thus, with the verb `open`:
+- The semantic theme can correspond to either the grammatical subject or the grammatical object.

+### Verbs of buying and selling

 Consider the next two examples:

 > `(2.3) Fred bought some hashish from Reuben.`